Ver. 14.0

 Differences and Many Parallels

-Table 6 - Western-type Compound Nouns and
+Table 4 - Western-type Compound Nouns and

-Adjectives in Israeli Hebrew and Arabic (MSA)
+Adjectives in Israeli Hebrew and MSA

-Table 7 - Modern
+Table 5 - Modern

 Hebrew and MSA Common Noun Patterns